We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The mattress contains CertiPUR-US-certified foam and comes with a 12-month standard warranty.

-Most comfortable: Medacure Pressure Redistribution Foam Hospital Bed Mattress
+Best for comfort: Medacure Pressure Redistribution Foam Hospital Bed Mattress

 This pressure-redistribution mattress has three layers of memory foam and provides comfort by redistributing a person’s weight evenly across its surface.

 It features a foam cut that provides ample support, promotes airflow, and minimizes moisture.